till-f/gs-core/src/org/graphstream/ui/swingViewer/HowItWorks.rst

 	  on the graphic graph will be automatically triggered.
 This includes events like :
 	  	* adding or removing nodes, edges and sprites.
 	  	* adding, changing or removing attributes.
-	* But there are other kinds of events, a proposition would be to manage them via predefined attributes.
+	* But there are other kinds of events, they are managed via predefined attributes.
 		* click on an element (node, edge, sprite) : ui.clicked.
 				During the click (after pushing the button, and before releasing it)